top of page

 Gratuity

 Employers sometimes choose to give gratuities to their staff members as a token of appreciation for their work.
 A gratuity given to a government or non-government employee during a service is fully taxable.
 However, the rules differ for the gratuity given at the time of retirement or passing away.
-Gratuities received by government, defence, local government, civil service, and other employees at the time of retirement or death are totally exempt.
+Gratuities received by the government, defence, local government, civil service, and other employees at the time of retirement or death are exempt.
 If other employees' gratuities were received at the time of their retirement or death, The minimum of the following will be excluded if it falls under the purview of the Payment of Gratuity Act of 1972:

 • Rs.
 20 lakh